bactopia/bactopia.github.io/docs/usage-basic.md

 Most importantly, by taking this approach, you can process hundreds of samples in a single command.
 There is also the added benefit of knowing which FASTQs were analysed and their location at a later time!

-!!! info "Use --fastqs for Multiple Samples"
+!!! info "Use --samples for Multiple Samples"
-    `bactopia --fastqs my-samples.txt`
+    `bactopia --samples my-samples.txt`

 ##### The FOFN Format